CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 #### Compound Object Display Templates

-For normal items, each object is represented by one row in your metadata spreadsheet.
+For regular items, each object is represented by one row in your metadata spreadsheet.
 Compound objects on the other hand are represented by multiple rows: a parent row plus one or more child rows.
 The parent record describes the object overall, while each child describes the individual component parts/files--all of them will be displayed together on a single Item page.

 To include compound objects using the "compound_object" or "multiple" display template, the following additional conventions are used in your metadata spreadsheet:

 - A "parentid" field must be added to your metadata spreadsheet/csv.
-For normal items and parent items this field will left be blank.
+For regular items and parent items this field will left be blank.
 - The parent metadata record for each compound object will have an objectid (but no parentid), and use the "display_template" value of either `compound_object` or `multiple`.
 - Each child record **must have an objectid AND a parentid**
     - Each child record's `parentid` value must match the parent metadata record's `objectid`. e.g. If the parent's "objectid" is `example002`, then all children should have `example002` in their "parentid" field.